xom4ek/elastic-single-instance/README.md

-Single-node prod for CDI / NGLM
+Single-node for PoC of logs CDI / NGLM